innerr/ticat/README.md

 ## How ticat can achieve that?
 * Human friendly
     * Organize job flow with (shell) commands
-    * All commands are highly compacted, support fuzzy input, hands on in on time
+    * All commands are highly compacted, support fuzzy input, hands on in no time
 * Scenario-centered
     * Focus on get things done smoothly in a scenario
 * Feature-rich